IBM/opensource-ai-workshop/docs/lab-2/README.md

 ## First pass at debugging

-I'll run the following commands to build up an virtual environment, and install some modules, lets see how far we get.
+We'll run the following commands to build up an virtual environment, and install some modules, lets see how far we get.

 !!! tip